Overview of the Program

 Our Faculty and Fellows

-Our faculty is committed to fostering teaching excellence and shares the University's belief in the importance of an interdisciplinary undergraduate experience characterized by collaboration between faculty and students.
+Our faculty of humanities degree program is committed to fostering teaching excellence and shares the University's belief in the importance of an interdisciplinary undergraduate experience characterized by collaboration between faculty and students.

 Experiential Learning